 Planner Kapelanski said the applicant is proposing to construct a new truck parking area for 72 trailer trucks on a vacant parcel adjacent to the existing CZ Cartage.
 The site is bordered by various industrial uses and vacant land with the existing CZ Cartage property to the west.
 The subject property is zoned I-1, Light Industrial with I-1 zoning to the north, west and east and I-2, General Industrial zoning to the east and south.
 The Future Land Use map indicates Office Research Development and Technology uses for the subject property and properties to the north, east and west with Community Commercial planned to the west as well.
 The majority of the site is covered by regulated wetlands and woodlands, most of which the applicant will not be impacting with development planned for the northern portion of the site only.
-The applicant is proposing a tractor trailer parking area on approximately 1.8 acres of the 3.2 acre site.
 The new lot would be connected to the existing CZ Cartage property to the west.
 The parking area would not be curbed and would be constructed of asphalt millings.